bobshriver/UNR-EcoForecast/labs/IntroToStan_3.md

 2) How does the SD of the predictive interval change as we predict forward in time?
 Does uncertainty become larger or smaller or stay the same?
 Why?

-3) What is the amount of paramater error relative to process variability in year 1 of the forecast?
-What about year 6?
+3) How would our predictive intervals look different if we assumed there was no AR(1) term in the model?
+Why is this different?

-4) How would our predictive intervals look different if we assumed that $\sigma$ was observation error?
+4) What is the amount of paramater error relative to process variability in year 10 of the forecast in both the AR(1) model and the non-AR(1) from question 3?